MiloDC/PackUp/README.md

 **Note that all file paths (regular expressions and strings) in `files` and `edits` must represent paths relative to `rootDir`, _not_ full paths.**

-To execute a packing operation on a `Pack` record, call `PackUp.Pack.pack`:
+To execute a packing operation on a `Pack` record, open the PackUp module and call `Pack.pack`:

-`pack progressCallback pack`
+`Pack.pack progressCallback pack`

 `progressCallback` is an option of type `Progress -> unit` that is called regularly as packing takes place.
 The `Progress` type is a discriminated union:
 ```